 - a.
 The permittee shall give advance notice of any planned changes in the permitted facility or activity which may result in noncompliance with permit requirements. - b.
 The permittee shall report any noncompliance which may endanger health or the environment as soon as possible, but no later than 24 hours from the time the permittee first became aware of the circumstances.
 The report shall be made to the Water Quality Division, Wyoming Department of Environmental Quality at (307) 777-7781. - c.
-For any incidence of noncompliance, including noncompliance related to non-toxic pollutants or non-hazardous substances, a written submission shall be provided within five (5) days of the time that the permittee becomes aware of the noncompliance circumstance.
+A written submission shall be provided within five (5) days of the time that the permittee becomes aware of a noncompliance circumstance as described in paragraph b. above.